corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/checkpoint-tooling.md

 It is also recommended that you understand the purpose and behaviour of the [Flow Hospital](node-flow-hospital.md) in relation to *checkpoints* and flow recovery.
 An advanced explanation of [checkpoints](contributing-flow-internals.html#checkpoints) within the flow state machine can be found here: [Flow framework internals](contributing-flow-internals.md).

-{{< note >}}
-As a recap,

-A flow *checkpoint* is a serialised snapshot of the flow’s stack frames and any objects reachable from the stack.
+As a recap, a flow *checkpoint* is a serialised snapshot of the flow’s stack frames and any objects reachable from the stack.
 Checkpoints are saved to the database automatically when a flow suspends or resumes, which typically happens when sending or receiving messages.
 A flow may be replayed from the last checkpoint if the node restarts.
 Automatic checkpointing is an unusual feature of Corda and significantly helps developers write reliable code that can survive node restarts and crashes.
 It also assists with scaling up, as flows that are waiting for a response can be flushed from memory.

-{{< /note >}}
 The checkpoint tools available are: